 Common Questions About Methadone

-Methadone stays in your system for a longer period of time than most drugs since it’s a long-acting opioid.
+Methadone stays in your system for a longer time than most drugs since it’s a long-acting opioid.
 In your saliva and blood, it’s typically only detected for a few days.
-But, it can be detected in your urine for up to two weeks.
-In your hair, it’s detectable for up two months.
+But it can be detected in your urine for up to two weeks.
+In your hair, it’s detectable for up to two months.

-In most cases, your body will process all of the methadone in two to three weeks.
-However, if you have been using methadone for a long time in high doses, it can take much longer.
+In most cases, your body will process lingering methadone in two to three weeks.
+However, if you have been using high doses of methadone for a long time it can take much longer.

 Yes.
-If you are suffering from methadone addiction you should absolutely seek an accredited addiction treatment program after attending an inpatient methadone detox.
-Attending detox is only the first step in getting the help you need.
-It will help your body overcome the physical dependence on methadone but it will not break your underlying causes of addiction.
-For this reason, attending a treatment facility is your best chance at long-term recovery from methadone.
+If you are suffering from methadone addiction, you should seek help from a methadone detox center.
+Medical detox is only the first step in the recovery process.
+It will help your body overcome the physical dependence on methadone, but it will not solve the underlying causes of addiction.
+For this reason, attending a facility that offers evidence-based treatments in a supportive environment is important for long-term recovery from methadone addiction.

-In some inpatient detox or treatment facilities, patients may have a roommate during their stay.
-This depends on the facility you choose for treatment and their specific protocol.
+In some inpatient methadone detox centers or treatment facilities, patients may have a roommate during their stay.
+This depends on the facility you choose for treatment and its specific protocol.

 Methadone Detox Center Near The Woodlands, Texas

-Our methadone detox center is located in Conroe, Texas near Lake Conroe and The Woodlands, offering easy access to beautiful beaches, wildlife preserves, and serene parks.
-It is easily accessible for those who are looking for residential methadone detox in:
+Our methadone detox center is located in Conroe, Texas, near Lake Conroe and The Woodlands.
+This convenient location offers easy access to beautiful beaches, wildlife preserves, and serene parks.

-At Magnolia City Detox, you can find the help you need to recover from methadone addiction, or other forms of substance abuse such as alcohol and drug addiction.
-Our Texas treatment facility will help you find lasting recovery with dignity and grace.
+At Magnolia City Detox, you can find the help you need to achieve recovery from methadone addiction or other forms of substance abuse.
+Our inpatient rehab in Texas will help you find lasting recovery with dignity and grace as part of our extensive support network.
 Contact us today to learn more about our approach to addiction treatment.

 Table of Contents